-It is the area from the top of Byres Road down to the corner of Chancellor Street, and taking in Ruthven Lane & Mews Arcade, Cresswell Lane & De Courcy’s Arcade, and the Byres Road ends of Vinicombe, Cresswell & Great George Streets.
+It takes in the length of Byres Road, including Ruthven Lane & Mews Arcade, Cresswell Lane & De Courcy’s Arcade, and the Byres Road ends of Vinicombe, Cresswell & Great George Streets.

 How did the Byres Road & Lanes BID get started?

 The BID came about as a result of efforts by Friends of Glasgow West and others to improve Byres Road.
 They created a group called BRIG (Byres Road Improvement Group) which included Glasgow University, Glasgow City Council, the West End Festival, and local businesses.
 The local businesses created a BID Steering Group, which worked on the BID proposal and business plan for a year.
 In terms of the legislation, Glasgow City Council were obliged to hold a ballot of the business owners within the proposed BID area.
 The ballot closed on 26th February 2015.
 The creation of the BID was approved by a convincing majority, and the BID came into being in May 2015 with the incorporation of a company limited by guarantee – Byres Road & Lanes BID Co.
 Ltd.